Mewsicc/bank-library-system/README.md

 ```

 ### 5. /books/{id} (delete)
-This  API deletes a book by id
+This  API deletes a book by id.
 <pre>
  request:
   method: DELETE